CoherentStructures/OceanTools.jl/docs/src/example.md

 ```
 ![](https://github.com/natschil/misc/raw/master/images/oceantools3.png)

 Computations on larger domains are of course possible.
-[Here](https://smai-jcm.centre-mersenne.org/item/SMAI-JCM_2020__6__101_0/) is a paper that computes similar structures as above using `OceanTools.jl` on a global scale.
+[Here](https://smai-jcm.centre-mersenne.org/item/SMAI-JCM_2020__6__101_0/) is a paper that computes similar structures as above using `OceanTools.jl` and `CoherentStructures.jl` on a global scale.